 For the purpose of saving money, it’s a good habit to check your store sales flyers each time you go shopping to find the meat sales worth stocking up on.
 For the purpose of stretching out time between grocery trips, it’s even better!

 If you plan on eating your meat relatively quickly (say, within a month), you may find that you don’t need to repackage meat before throwing it into the freezer.

 While many stores during a crisis limit the amount of meat you can buy at one time, making this a little harder, from what I have seen, this generally only applies to the fresh meat counter.
 Already frozen meat may not have the same restrictions.

 And don’t forget that you can get some fairly bulky packages in that fresh meat counter, like ten-pound bags of chicken leg quarters.

 In my experience, salad greens stay good for mayyyybe a week, so depending on them when you’re trying to stretch the time between grocery trips won’t really work.

-For short-term freezing, you can freeze fresh greens in the containers they come in without having to repackage into freezer-burn proof packaging.
+For short-term freezing, you can freeze fresh greens in the containers they come in without having to repackage them into freezer-burn-proof packaging.

 You may also be able to find these greens already frozen.
 Most stores have frozen spinach at the very least, and in our area, Walmart has kale and collard greens in addition.